samuggi/hecto-cli/README.md

 ## License

-Copyright © 2024 AXTeam.
+Copyright © 2025 AXLabs.
 All Rights Reserved.

 This software is proprietary and confidential.
 No permission is granted to use, copy, modify, or distribute this software without explicit written authorization from the copyright holder.